 Home for Greenback Cutthroat Trout Original Painting

-Do bugs, crayfish, and other river life miss the trout when they’re gone?
+Do crayfish, trees, and other river life miss the trout when they’re gone?
 Ecologists, wildlife biologists, and naturalists are discovering that plants and animals know and feel way more than we ever imagined.

-Full circle back to my painting, Home for Greenback Cutthroat Trout.
-The image highlights two worlds at once.
+My painting, Home for Greenback Cutthroat Trout, highlights two worlds at once.
 New spring leaves dangle over the pristine water as sunlight sparkles on the surface of the creek.
 Then we see beneath, two trout peaceful in their native home.
 Rays of golden light shimmer on the edge of shadows created by their sleek bodies.
 The rare fish leave signs of their presence as they glide through the current, at one with all that surrounds them.

-When we’re away from our favorite stream or river, do the fish miss us when we’re gone?
+When we’re away from our favorite stream or river, do the trout miss us when we’re gone?